Kishan20023/Resume_Analyser/README.md

 # Resume_Analyser
 This project analyses whether a given resume is suitable for the job description provided.
+Technology Stack:
+Language:
+Python
+Libraries:
+doc2txt,sklearn
+Instructions:
+Run the Python file using Google colaboratory.
+Please upload the Word documents as input for analysing.